Slapparoo/TempleOs-efi/README.md

 # TempleOS-efi
 Efi integrations wholey inside TempleOS

-## Current Status

-The ability to create basic "Hello World!"
-EFI files completely inside TempleOS using HolyC

 ## Overview
 Create a fully self contained boot integration for TempleOS inside EFI, where all tools and compilation is performed completely insdei TempleOS

 ## Initial tasks
-* Adapt the UFI header files for HolyC (Only Partially complete)
+* Adapt the UFI header files for HolyC
-* Implement the ability to create .efi files inside TempleOS for code wrtting in HolyC (Complete in the File folder)
+* Implement the ability to create .efi files inside TempleOS for code wrtting in HolyC
-* Create examples if EFI integrations (Partially Complete basic hello world exists)
+* Create examples if EFI integrations

 ## Project layout